 - Stir the ground beef into the vegetables and cook until the meat crumbles and is cooked through.
 This should take around 6 minutes.

 - Crank the heat up to medium high, and stir in the white wine.
-Keep stirring until the wine reduces down like the milk did.
+Keep stirring until the wine reduces down like the milk did ( this will take about 20 minutes ).
 There should just be a thickened sauce at the bottom of the pan/meat mixture now.

 - Stir in the crushed tomatoes and the water, reduce the heat to low, making sure the sauce stays at a simmer.
 Simmer the sauce for at least 4 hours, stirring occasionally.
 Feel free to add more water if the sauce starts to cake to the pan.
 I usually have to add around a half cup of water for each hour of simmering.

 - Serve over wide-cut ribbons of fresh homemade pasta, and top with a sprinkle of pecorino romano cheese.